GoogleChrome/developer.chrome.com/site/en/blog/origin-trial-troubleshooting/index.md

 region, the token has expired, or if there are other restrictions.

 {% Img src="image/80mq7dk16vVEg8BBhsVe42n6zn82/iW93yyW0wFk7qCeIkqLx.png", alt="Chrome DevTools
-origin trials information in the Application panel showing expired tokebn", width="800", height="424" %}
+origin trials information in the Application panel showing expired token", width="800", height="424" %}

 {% Aside 'gotchas' %}
 If a page provides an origin trial dynamically via script, it may not be shown initially in the